Freakers/ClosingImbalance/README.md

 <H1>ClosingImbalance</H1>

 <p>
-  This project contains the folllowing PYTHON classes used to demonstrate the PPro8 API and to code the TSX closing imbalance
+  This project contains the folllowing PYTHON classes used to demonstrate the PPro8 API and to code the TSX closing imbalance.
+  The project was developed using Python 3.7.2 and Intellij PYCharm Community Edition 2019.1.1 running on a windows 10 platform
 </p>
 <li>
   class Symbols: